-Employment of historians is projected to grow 5 percent from 2020 to 2030, slower than the average for all occupations.
+Employment of historians is projected to grow 4 percent from 2021 to 2031, about as fast as the average for all occupations.

-Despite limited employment growth, about 300 openings for historians are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+About 300 openings for historians are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.